labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 msgmerge --update cursive/res/sv.po cursive/res/ripasso-cursive.pot
 ```

-The .pot file is the template file that contain all the strings, and there will be one .po per language
+The .pot file is the template file that contains all the strings, and there will be one .po per language
-that contains the translations.
+that contains the translations for that language.

 A translator can open the .po file in a translation program, for example [poedit](https://poedit.net/)
 and translate it.